reilabs/llvm-to-cairo/crates/flo/README.md

 # `FlatLowered` Intermediate Representation

-The `FlatLowered` Intermediate Representation (`FLIR`) is an intermediate representation for the LLVM to Cairo project that is based on Cairo's `FlatLowered` but tailored for our use-case.
+The `FlatLowered` Object format (`FLO`) is an intermediate representation for the LLVM to Cairo project that is based on Cairo's `FlatLowered` but tailored for our use-case.

 In particular, it removes any dependency on the [Salsa](https://github.com/salsa-rs/salsa) database structures, as well as: